Investin-pro/Investin_docs/docs/token.md

 Initial Liquidity for IVN tokens was sourced from the IDO ([Wault IDO][4]) and we have remained the major liquidity provider for IVN pools ever since.

-* The project was bootstrapped by the founders; hence the seed tokens remain unallocated.
+* The project was bootstrapped by the founders; recently seed tokens were sold to raise funding for continued development more info [here][7] .
 * Tokens allocated to the core team are vested linearly for 3 years with a quarterly release schedule. [contract address][6]
 * Half of the tokens allocated for Liquidity Mining were used to incentivize the native IVN LP Farming and the rest will be utilized in future LP farming programs.
 * The advisory tokens are unallocated at the moment and once advisors are onboarded the tokens will be vested for period of 1 year.